dijkm88/ms1/README.md

 Main colour #FFBAD2 is choosen as pink.
 As pink represents femininity, it's also often used to market products to women and young girls.

-When you're on the full desktop site, and hover over a link, the link will change colour to confirm they are choosing / going to choose that option.
+When you're on the full desktop site, and hover over a link, the link will change style to confirm they are choosing / going to choose that option.

 ### User Stories ###
 * As a potential customer, I want to have an easy overview of what type of treatments I could choose from, so I can make a decission about making an appointment.